Commu-Bandung/MuhammadFirmanKahfi/README.md

 Commu is Application for find sponsorship and partnership  between the company and the organization / community college

 ## Pre Requisite
-* Windows 10 Anniversary Update
+* Windows 10
-* Laravel Technology
+* Laravel PHP Framework
-* Android 2.2
+* Android Technology
 * MySQL
 * Firebase
 * Google Cloud Platform
-* Google App Engine
+* Google App Engine Technology

 ## About